OpenVisualCloud/Dockerfiles/README.md

 - [DLDT+GStreamer](doc/gst.md): image optimized for media analytics.
 Included what are in the GStreamer image.
 Inferencing engine and tracking plugins to be included.
 See [gst.md](doc/gst.md) for details.
 - [FFmpeg](doc/ffmpeg.md)+[GStreamer](doc/gst.md) (Dev): FFmpeg + GStreamer + C++ development files.
 Model optimizer to be included.
 See [ffmpeg.md](doc/ffmpeg.md) and [gst.md](doc/gst.md) for details.
 - [NGINX+RTMP](doc/nginx.md): image optimized for web hosting and caching.
 Based on FFmpeg, included NGINX the web server and RTMP the RTMP, DASH and HLS streaming module.
 See [nginx.md](doc/nginx.md) for details.
+- [ospray](doc/ospray.md): image optimized for intel ray tracing api.
+Based on embree, included ospray Ray Tracing engine and examples.
+At this moment does not include OpenImageIO (To be done soon).
+See [ospray.md](doc/ospray.md) for details.

 Status:
 - C: Compiled.
 Not yet tested.